anhnhoktvn/quasar-framework.org/source/components/input.md

 {
   // required icon
   icon: String,
-  // required function to call when
+  // Optional.
+Function to call when
   // icon is clicked/tapped
   handler: Function,